Worldwide travel insurance

 • Travelling against FCDO advice: You should check the latest Foreign, Commonwealth & Development Office (FCDO) guidelines before you travel.

-• Accidents while intoxicated: Your world wide insurance won’t cover claims for illness, injury or death while intoxicated.
+• Accidents while drunk or on drugs: Your worldwide insurance won’t cover claims for illness, injury or death while intoxicated.

 • Illegal or malicious activity: You won't be able to claim for for something that happened as the result of illegal or malicious activity on your part.